-Well, Before going further I believe it makes sense to give a broad overview of ” What is blogging” and ” What is our goal from blogging“
+Well, Before going further I believe it makes sense to give a broad overview of ” What is blogging” and ” What is our goal in blogging“

 What is a Blog?